 Assign a hairline to the object again.
 (We used desert blue.)
 In the parameter settings, choose a Z-offset of about 2-5 mm for the cutting process, depending on the desired thickness of the line.
 The power output should be similar to the scratching line.

 Parts of the card can also be separated with a perforation, which is a discontinuous cutting line.

 To create this, draw a cutting line (we used cyan) and convert it into a curve.
 Then select a a dashed line for the line style.
 Use the same parameter settings as with the filigree cut.

-In particular, you can also cut filigree writing, figures or ornaments with the laser by drawing an arbitrary form with a hairline contour (we used cyan for this).
+You can also cut in particular filigree writing, figure or ornament with the laser by drawing an arbitrary form with a hairline as contour for this (we used cyan for this).

-For your parameter settings, use a lower speed and power output than with the outer cut.
+For you parameter settings, use a lower speed and power output than with the outer cut.

 When cutting the card out you can use a separating cut if there are no elaborate curves in the design.
 Assign a hairline for this (see ours in green).

 Depending on the length of the straights to be cut, you can use up to 5% speed.
 Adapt the output power accordingly.